aayushdogra/task-manager-microservice/README.md

 - Caching is treated as an **implementation detail**, not part of the service contract

 Cache key format: `tasks:{userId}:{queryHash}`

+### Cache Invalidation (Write Path)
+To ensure consistency between cache and database:

+- Cache entries are invalidated on:
+    - `POST /tasks`
+    - `PUT /tasks/{id}`
+    - `DELETE /tasks/{id}`
+- Full user-scoped invalidation is used to keep pagination safe
+- Redis failures are handled gracefully without impacting writes
+- Database remains the source of truth

 **Cache Observability**